Leadership + Organizational Culture

 Psychology + Self-help

 James Hollis, What Matters Most: Living a More Considered Life (2009).
-James Hollis is a Jungian analyst in private practice, and the director of the Jung Center in Houston.
-There is not a writer I admire or trust more.
+James Hollis is my favorite Jungian writer.
 He writes and lives deeply, mythically, grounded in the best of religion and literature.
 His basic advice: that we reconsider our entire lives, so that every commitment, connection, habit and friendship serves the needs of the soul.
+(True story: I was once doing some horrible law work in Houston.
+I took a walk outside and realized the Huston Jungian Center was just a block away, led at that time by James Hollis.
+I went in, and asked if he was there.
+He was, but with a client.
+I left him a handwritten note, telling him how much his work meant to me.
+I felt better, and quit that job soon after.)

-Ken Wilber, A Theory of Everything: An Integral Vision for Business, Politics, Science and Spirituality (2001).
+Ken Wilber, The Integral Vision (2007).
+A good introduction to the framework of Integral Theory.
 It took me years to get around to reading Ken Wilber.
-As I was plowing my way through the entire self-help, psychology, religion and philosophy sections of the bookstore, I made it a point to steer clear of his books.
-I used to see his photograph on the cover of his books and it actually made me mad.
+As I was plowing my way through the entire self-help, psychology, religion, and philosophy sections of the bookstore, I made it a point to steer clear of his books.
+I used to see his photograph on the cover of his books and his face annoyed me.
 Why?
-I think I was associating his intellectualism with everything I’d come to resent about having gone to law school.
-Finally I came to remember what I appreciated about rational, clear thinking and I opened the book.
+I think I was associating his intellectualism with what I’d come to resent about having gone to law school.
+Finally, I remembered I appreciated rational, clear thinking and I opened one of his books.
 It is not an exaggeration to say that his writing changed my life.
-He really does explain everything.

 Creativity + Entrepreneurism:

 Danielle Laporte, The Fire Starter Sessions: A Soulful + Practical Guide to Creating Success on Your Own Terms (2012).
 How I love this big orange book, which has found a permanent home on my coffee table.
 Another one I swear I get transmission from.
 All about how to figure out what really, really deep down lights you up and then get up and do that.
-Right now.
+Danielle was the one who told me to write my bio in the first person.
+“For God’s sake, we all know you wrote it yourself anyway.”
+It’s true!

 Twyla Tharp, The Creative Habit: Learn It and Use It for Life (2005).
 Twyla Tharp is perhaps the best-known American choreographer.
 Here she reveals her recipe for a successful, creative life: Talent + practice, discipline, focus, and the habit of making space to allow the muse to speak.